Geodesics and dynamical information projections on the manifold of H\"older equilibrium probabilities: KL-divergence and dynamical information projections

-The probabilities on $\mathcal{N}$ are ergodic for the action of the shift in the symbolic space $\Omega.$ The probabilities on $\mathcal{N}$ are all singular with to respect to each other, and this property results, in some cases, in a certain difference when comparing our results and proofs with the classical ones (as described in \cite{Ama}, \cite{Ay}, \cite{Nielsen1} and \cite{PolWu}).
+The probabilities on $\mathcal{N}$ are ergodic for the action of the shift in the symbolic space $\Omega$ and hence they are singular with to respect to each other.
+This property results, in some cases, in a certain difference when comparing our results and proofs with the non-dynamical ones (as described in \cite{Ama}, \cite{Ay}, \cite{Nielsen1} and \cite{PolWu}).